 In 2015, I bought The Rubáiyát of Omar Khayyám (the Dover Thrift edition) because I’ve always been fascinated by ancient writings, particularly poetry.

-How strangely comforting is it to read the thoughts of someone born centuries before your own time echoing the same thoughts, feelings, and concerns that we face even now in modern times?
+How strangely comforting it is to read the thoughts of someone born centuries before your own time echoing the same thoughts, feelings, and concerns that we face even now in modern times.

 A Persian mathematician, astronomer, philosopher, and poet, Omar Khayyám was born in 1048 and died at the age of 82.
 “Khayyám” means “tentmaker” in Arabic and “Rubáiyát” translates to the poetic term “quatrains,” so while the title may sound a little mystical, what we’re reading today is literally “The Quatrains of a Tentmaker.”

-In 1859, Edward Fitzgerald published his adaptation of the Persian poetry, taking the liberty of combining the epigrams into a continuous poem that flows from theme to theme.
+In 1859, Edward Fitzgerald published his adaptation of Persian poetry, taking the liberty of combining the epigrams into a continuous poem that flows from theme to theme.

-Reading The Rubáiyát of Omar Khayyám takes around an hour if you read it straight through, but I enjoyed taking my time between quatrains, considering the eternal questions of life and death, and the ultimate question of what may await us after…
+Reading The Rubáiyát of Omar Khayyám takes around an hour if you read it straight through, but I enjoyed taking my time between quatrains, considering the eternal questions of life and death, and the ultimate question of what may await us in the hereafter…

 11 Quotes from The Rubáiyát of Omar Khayyám